 Sacrificial Victims Had Their Hearts Removed By Priests While They Were Still Alive

 After the sacrifice itself, which was only done in the presence of the priests, the offering was put on display for the public.
 At Zultépec-Tecoaque, the skulls of many of the sacrificial victims were placed on a tzompantli, or skull rack, for all to see.
-European skulls have been found with their temples pierced, an indication that they were hung on the tzompantli.

 The Acolhua Refused To Eat Pig Meat, Instead Preferring The Taste Of Their Human Victims